Obinnaval0001/Maven-Toys-Sales-Report/README.md

 ### Profit by Product Category and Location:

 * Downtown locations contribute the highest profits, especially for Toys ($630K) and Electronics ($502K).
-* Categories like Art & Crafts and Games also perform well in downtown areas, but they show lower profit margins in residential and airport locations.
+* Categories like Arts & Crafts and Games also perform well in downtown areas, but they show lower profit margins in residential and airport locations.

 ### Sales Loss and Inventory Issues: